Featured

 Conroy has extensive experience as both a staff reporter and editor working across multiple media platforms in journalism, including print, digital, video, radio and daily and weekly news formats.
 He has worked as a journalist in five U.S. states over the past four decades and served for 20 years as the editor-in-chief of the San Antonio Business Journal (SABJ), which is part of a national chain of some 40 business weeklies.
 While with the SABJ, Conroy managed and coached a staff of as many as 11 journalists and a pool of some 25 freelance writers.

-In addition to freelancing for online and print publications, Conroy currently works part-time for HousingWire, a national publication covering the U.S. housing market.
-For HousingWire, he pursues in-depth reporting on a range of subjects that generally involve following the money — a skill also cultivated and utilized in the many years he has spent covering the "war on drugs."
+Most recently, Conroy worked as an investigative reporter focused for HousingWire, a national publication covering the U.S. housing market.
+For HousingWire for some three years, he pursued in-depth reporting on a range of subjects that generally involved following the money — a skill also cultivated and utilized in the many years he has spent covering the "war on drugs."

 Conroy earned a master of arts degree in mass communications with a journalism emphasis from Marquette University in Milwaukee, which he attended on a research scholarship.